vegandevs/vegan3d/README.md

  * `ordiplot3d` for static 3D ordination diagrams.
 This requires
    **scatterplot3d** package.

+ * `ordicluster3d` and `orglcluster` functions to display a coloured dendrogram tree over a 2D ordination plane.
+The first is a static function based on **scatterplot3d** and the latter a dynamic spinnable plot based on **rgl**.

 Special plotting functions based on **lattice** and **tcltk** packages are still in **vegan**.